SintonZZ/computer-vision-toolbox/README.md

 # Magic-Pocket
-A tool kit similar to Doraemon's magic pocket.
+A toolkit similar to Doraemon's magic pocket.